Japan Railway Journal

 Japan Railway Journal is a TV program from NHK World TV documenting rail transport in Japan that started broadcasting on March 8, 2015.

 Overview

 The program showcases the charm and the cutting-edge technology of rail transport in Japan.
 New episodes are broadcast 1 to 2 times a month.

 At first, many of the talking sections were filmed in a bar with a train diorama, "Bar Ginza Panorama" in Shinjuku.
 Now, filming these sections on-location at the featured rail facilities is more common.

 Due to the COVID-19 pandemic, NHK World has been showing Japan Railway Journal repeats in lieu of new episodes.
 The combination of studio presentation and on-site reporting makes it difficult for video production.
+The show returned from the hiatus in May 2021.